 Why Famous: William Hanna formed a partnership with Joseph Barbera in 1957 after they have created "Tom and Jerry" (1940).
 They became the first animation studio to successfully produce animation especially for television.

 Some of their best-known series include "The Huckleberry Hound Show" (1958), "The Flintstones" (1960), "The Jetsons" (1962) and "The Smurfs" (1981).

-Together they have won seven Academy Awards and eight Emmy Awards, including the first Emmy for an animated programme.
+Together they have won six Emmy Awards and were nominated for two Academy Awards.
+They won the first Emmy for an animated programme.

 - 1936-08-07 Animator William Hanna (26) weds Violet Blanch Wogatzke (23)

 - 1940-02-10 "Tom & Jerry" cartoon created by William Hanna & Joseph Barbera debut by MGM

 - 1941-07-19 Tom and Jerry first appear under their own names in cartoon "The Midnight Snack" by William Hanna and Joseph Barbera

 - 1958-09-05 "The Huckleberry Hound Show" by Hanna-Barbera featuring Yogi Bear premieres on US TV

 - 1960-06-20 "The Huckleberry Hound Show" by Hanna-Barbera becomes the first animated programme to win an Emmy